 NO carnival rides, NO riding bikes, or NO skateboards are permitted on the Faire site.

 DOGS are allowed as long as they are short leashed and controlled at all times.
 Note, there will be large crowds, various other animals, and no public facilities for water.
-ASPCA and other groups will be on site if you are interested in adoption.
+Hanover Humane Society, B.A.R.K and possibly other groups will be on site if you are interested in adoption.

 BOOTHS LOCATIONS – shall be determined by the Committee.
 If you note your preference in your application before April 15th, we can accommodate requests most of the time!